World Class Speakers & Entertainment for Conferences & Corporate Events

 Reducing Stress and Increasing Engagement in Changing Times +

-The lack of stress-testing before the pandemic caught organizations completely off-guard.
-It wasn’t just overwork, there were changes in process, new technology to master, ever-increasing meetings, new modes of working, rising loneliness, and an explosion of inefficiencies that felt like pouring glue into an already sluggish wheel.
+People are not only overworked, but there have been constant changes in process, new technology to master, ever-increasing meetings, new modes of working, rising loneliness, and an explosion of inefficiencies that feel like pouring glue into an already sluggish wheel.
+We can’t go back to the old ways of working.
+Today, employees see well-being as a right not a perk.
+Is your organization ready to respond?

 Takeaways include: